Quotations can inform and stimulate. They can be wise, witty, or foolish. The author has collected some of the best in his articles.

 Great hub my friend

-Mel Carriere from San Diego California on July 29, 2013:
+Mel Carriere from Snowbound and down in Northern Colorado on July 29, 2013:

 Great stuff here.
 You must have spent an incredible effort compiling this list.
 Famous quotes are always useful to reinforce your views as a writer.